-Then there’s the fact that things can change so quickly – I once turned up to review a small town, only to find that its entire centre had been bulldozed the previous week!
+Then there’s the fact that things can change so quickly – I once turned up to review a small town, only to find that its entire center had been bulldozed the previous week.
 I scratched my head for at least an hour, wondering how on earth one reviews rubble.

 However, all guidebooks present their own challenges, and those who write them are often forced to become experts in architecture, art, food, fashion, language, logistics, mapping and more, all in a single day.

 Even when you’ve done that, it’s hard to cater for all tastes – in Cambodia I met a traveller who was going blue in the face because the tiny town we were in was not covered extensively enough in his guidebook, while his equally angry friend was in the same state because the book had covered this “unspoiled gem” at all.